Summer Associates

 How to Apply

-Preti Flaherty is now accepting applications for its 2024 Summer Associate Program.
-To apply, please send your resume, writing sample, cover letter, list of references, and your law school transcript to:
+To apply for the 2025 Summer Associate program, please send your resume, writing sample, cover letter, and law school transcript to:

 One City Center, PO Box 9546